 - Coconut oil, olive oil and sweet almond oil make for great facial and body moisturisers.
-Use on damp skin where possible
+Use on damp skin.

 - Laila London and Lyonsleaf both stock lovely skincare balms made from oils, herbs and essential oils.

 - I use jojoba oil stocked by Star Child.
-I sometimes make a raw honey & water mask for skin softening or a kefir mask for brightening.
+I sometimes make a raw honey & water mask for skin softening, a clay mask for deep cleansing or a kefir mask for brightening.

 - You can use a teaspoon of sodium bicarbonate in half a cup of warm water to replace shampoo.
 Long term use can dry hair out though and so over time you will need to reduce the amount of sodium bicarbonate you use.
 You can also begin to space out the days in between hair washes.
 Eventually you may find that just rinsing with water every few days cleans your hair with no hint of oiliness.